neilscudder/wpspx/README.md

 WPSPX
 =====

-A plugin for WordPRess that intergrates with Spektrix API V2
+A plugin for WordPress that intergrates with Spektrix API V2

 Configuration
 -------------